data-science-work/string_manipulation/README.md

 ...
 ```

-For building LR models utilizing p2s, positive and negative sentences are in separate files respectively without labels.
+For building LR models utilizing training data split in two files, positive and negative sentences are in separate files respectively without labels.
+The name of the file will determine the label.

 ```
 This is a positive complaint sentence.